frankiejol/yaenin/README.md

 Paste it in a file, review it and do:

-  $ cat packages.txt | sudo apt-get -y install
+  $ cat packages.txt | sudo xargs apt-get -y install

 What is Enlightenment?
 ----------------------